hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 Expected output:

 ```
-Opening channel to node "jTzjV"..
+Opening channel to node "jTzjV".

 Successfully opened channel to node "jTzjV".
 ```

 This will open a channel from you to Bob with **0.2 HOPR** staked in it.
-These tokens can be used by you to pay Bob and all the other nodes in any relay you use where Bob is the first intermediary node.
+You can use these tokens to pay Bob and all the other nodes in any relay you use, where Bob is the first intermediary node.

-**_Note:_** Channels are unidirectional, opening this channel does not mean a channel from Bob to your node exists.
+**_Note:_** Channels are unidirectional; opening this channel does not mean a channel from Bob to your node exists.

 ![Channel direction](./images/channel-direction.png)